 Writing interns must accept assigned topics and/or pitch their stories to the editor of The Key Reporter for approval before a completed article is submitted.
 Phi Beta Kappa does not guarantee that every article an intern produces will be published.
 Articles may be lightly edited at the national office, but if a piece requires substantial editing or revision, it will be rejected or returned to the author to be revised.

 Interns receive full credit for their work.
 Each article published by the Society will include the author’s name, major, institutional affiliation, and photograph.
-Those who complete the program receive a formal certificate from Phi Beta Kappa and may request a recommendation from the program.
+Those who complete the program may request a recommendation.

 If you have questions about the program or would like more information, write to firstname.lastname@example.org.